Commands

 checkout

-Switch to a topic branch.
+Switch to a topic branch with support for partial name matching.

 Usage